btemplep/authzee/docs/sdks.md

                     },
                     "has_failed": {
                         "type": "boolean",
-                        "description": "If the request has failed from a critical error or not."
+                        "description": "If the request has failed from a critical error or not.
+SDK errors should be prefixed with 'sdk_' and only have one field 'message' that is a string describing the error"
                     },
                     "critical_errors": {
                         "$schema": "https://json-schema.org/draft/2020-12/schema",
                         "title": "Operation Result Errors",
                         "description": "Errors returned from Authzee Operations.",
                         "type": "object",
-                        "additionalProperties": false,
+                        "additionalProperties": true,
                         "required": [],
                         "properties": {
                             "query": {